DragonFly On-Line Manual Pages

 DESCRIPTION

-of the arc tangent of y/x, using the signs of both arguments to determine
+y/x, using the signs of both arguments to determine the quadrant of the

 RETURN VALUES

-The atan2(), atan2f(), and atan2l() functions, if successful, return the
+The atan2(), atan2f() and atan2l() functions, if successful, return the

 atan2(y, x) := atan(y/x) if x > 0,